releaznl/releaz-deployer/README.md

 Then initialize Deployer by calling `vendor/bin/dep init` and choose the `Releaz' template.
 Then and example config file is created with the deploy.php file.
 Please look below for more information about the config file.
+Please contruct the config file from duplicating the example.
+The deploy.php file is looking default for ``depoy-config.yml``

 The `deploy.php` file can be edited in the same way as Deployer works.
 Please visit the docs of Deployer for more help.